-Appendix B. Chemical Handling and Disposal
+Appendix A. Chemical Handling and Disposal

-B.1 Introduction
+A.1 Introduction

 All students who handle chemicals either at their host institution or at a regional or Annual competition must understand the hazardous properties of these chemicals.
+The following below are general rules for safety.
+Please follow your university lab rules and the rules of the chemical unit at the competition site.
 Before using a specific chemical, safe handling methods must always be reviewed.
 Faculty advisers are responsible for ensuring that the equipment needed to work safely with chemicals is provided.

-B.2 General Rules for Chemical Safety
+A.2 General Rules for Chemical Safety

-- A. Safety Data Sheets (SDS) must be available in the laboratory for all chemicals, including those in storage in the laboratory. - B. When purchasing chemicals, purchase the smallest quantity necessary to complete the planned experiments.
-The cost of disposal of unused chemicals far exceeds the savings from quantity purchases. - C. Skin contact with chemicals must be generally avoided. - D. No more than 2-gallons of flammable solvent should be out in the laboratory at any one time.
+A. Safety Data Sheets (SDS) must be available in the laboratory for all chemicals, including those in storage in the laboratory.

+B. When purchasing chemicals, purchase the smallest quantity necessary to complete the planned experiments.
+The cost of disposal of unused chemicals far exceeds the savings from quantity purchases.

+- C. Skin contact with chemicals must be generally avoided. - D. No more than 2-gallons of flammable solvent should be out in the laboratory at any one time.
 Store bulk flammable containers in a flammable storage cabinet. - E. All containers (including those in storage) must be labeled see the section on labeling below.
 Any unlabeled container must be treated as a hazardous substance. - F. Wear compatible gloves and apron when handling strong acids and bases. - G. Use a grounding strap and/or dip leg when transferring flammable chemicals into a storage tank. - H. Transport all chemicals using a safety carrier.
 The chemical must be in a closed container. - I. Chemical containers must be kept away from high temperatures, the edge of the lab bench, and other areas where an incident might lead to loss of containment. - J. Mouth suction for pipetting or starting a siphon is not allowed. - K. Unknown substances must be treated as toxic and flammable. - L. Do not taste or smell any chemicals. - M. Operations involving chemicals should generally be done in a laboratory hood.

-B.3 Chemical Storage
+A.3 Chemical Storage